 Thermal distillation mimics the natural hydrological cycle by heating seawater to produce vapor, which is then condensed into freshwater.
 Two configurations have become standard in the region: Multi-Stage Flash (MSF) and Multi-Effect Distillation (MED).

-Multi-Stage Flash (MSF) was historically the dominant technology in Gulf Cooperation Council (GCC) countries.
+• Multi-Stage Flash (MSF) was historically the dominant technology in Gulf Cooperation Council (GCC) countries.
 In MSF plants, seawater is heated in a brine heater to around 90–110 °C and then flashed into a series of chambers at progressively lower pressures.
 Each stage produces flash vapor that condenses on heat exchanger tubes, yielding distillate.
-MSF systems are robust and can handle high-salinity feed water with minimal pretreatment, but they are extremely energy-intensive—typically consuming 10–15 kilowatt-hours per cubic meter of freshwater produced.
+MSF systems are robust and can handle high-salinity feedwater with minimal pretreatment, but they are extremely energy-intensive—typically consuming 10–15 kilowatt-hours per cubic meter of freshwater produced.
 The large thermal energy requirement has traditionally been met by burning natural gas or oil, linking desalination directly to fossil fuel consumption.

-Multi-Effect Distillation (MED) offers a more efficient alternative.
+• Multi-Effect Distillation (MED) offers a more efficient alternative.
 In MED plants, seawater flows over a series of tubes or horizontal surfaces in multiple "effects" at decreasing temperatures and pressures.
 Vapor from one effect condenses in the next, releasing heat that drives further evaporation.
 MED achieves lower specific energy consumption (around 5–8 kWh/m³) than MSF, and its modular design allows for more flexible capacity scaling.
 While MED is gaining traction in newer installations, MSF still commands a significant share of installed capacity due to legacy infrastructure and its proven reliability in large-scale applications.

-Thermal desalination remains a backbone of water supply in countries like Saudi Arabia, the United Arab Emirates, and Qatar, particularly where cogeneration plants produce both power and desalinated water.
+Thermal desalination remains the backbone of water supply in countries like Saudi Arabia, the United Arab Emirates, and Qatar, particularly where cogeneration plants produce both power and desalinated water.
 The integration of thermal desalination with power generation—often called co-generation—improves overall energy efficiency and reduces operational costs.

 Membrane Technologies